Skip to main content

 grinding3 negative mentions

-• Recent updates have slowed progression significantly and made the game feel grindy and less fun for some players.
+• Recent updates have slowed progression and introduced grindy metagame elements, reducing the game's pace and diminishing initial excitement for some players.

 • gameplay